steempeople/steempeople.github.io/_posts/account/glory7/2020-03-26_this-is-what-a-top-hive-witness-does-self-comment-voting-and-downvote-retaliation.md

 I was disappointed.
 I know that he was not happy regarding the current situation of Steem and decided to move to HIVE - and then why is he doing such disgraceful things here instead of improving HIVE?

-So I decided to downvote them, even though my stakes are not big so my downvotes only costs like 0.14 STU, as a sign of disappointment.
+So I decided to downvote them, even though my stakes are not big so my downvotes only cost like 0.14 STU, as a sign of disappointment.

 * I am pretty sure that most people agree that this crap should not be worth more than $3 rewards.